-L-Glutamine is produced by the body and available in everyday foods, but is also a popular supplement due to its variety of potential health- and performance benefits.
 Glutamine exists in two different forms, L-glutamine and D-glutamine, which only vary in molecular structure.
-For the purpose of this article, we will focus on the specific health benefits and side effects of L-glutamine.
+In this article, we will focus on the specific health benefits and side effects of L-glutamine.

-It makes sense that making our muscles work hard would demand more l-glutamine – since they’re responsible for creating it in the body.
-Instances during which our body comes under stress make it require additional glutamine.
-These include severe illness and exercise.
+It makes sense that making our muscles work hard would demand more L-glutamine – since they’re responsible for creating it in the body.
+Instances during which our body comes under stress, makes it require additional glutamine.

 Dietary sources of L-glutamine include a variety of foods, from animal foods like eggs and beef to vegetable sources like rice or corn.4 Due to this wide availability in food, following a healthy diet can provide adequate L-glutamine for most people.
 However, during exercise, L-glutamine production changes based on the type and intensity of activity.5